Useful pages on the regulator website

 - failure by insurance and surety companies to comply with any of the control measures set forth in the Insurance and Surety Institutions Law or any other applicable laws;

 - contracting with foreign surety companies bonds that guarantee obligations of natural persons or legal entities when the relevant obligation is to be complied with in the Mexican territory.
 There are certain exceptions to such prohibition; or

 - contracting insurance with foreign insurance companies to cover risks that may occur on Mexican territory.
 Again, there are certain exceptions to such prohibition.

 The economic sanctions imposed by the CNSF may reach an amount of between approximately US$940 and US$470,000.

 In addition to the economic sanctions that can be imposed by the CNSF, prohibited activities may also carry the following non-monetary sanctions, among others: warnings; suspension; revocation of authorisations to operate as a carrier; prohibitions to carry out certain activities; and prison time, which can vary between three months and up to 15 years (eg, underwriting risks without being authorised by the CNSF will entail a term of imprisonment from three to 15 years).

 Recent and upcoming developments

-As is widely known, a United States-Mexico-Canada Agreement (UMSCA) is on course to replace the North America Free Trade Agreement (NAFTA), in effect for the three countries since 1994.
-The USMCA does not change the rule in the NAFTA under which investment from the US and Canada may hold a controlling stake in Mexican insurance and surety entities.
-While under the current regulation in Mexico, investment from countries with no treaty with Mexico may hold controlling stakes in Mexican carriers, certain practical benefits exist on the regulatory side when requesting an authorisation to be able to acquire a Mexican insurance and surety company.
+The United States-Mexico-Canada Agreement (UMSCA) came into effect in Mexico on 1 July 2020, replacing the North America Free Trade Agreement (NAFTA), in effect since 1994.
+The USMCA does not change the rule in NAFTA under which investment from the US and Canada may hold a controlling stake in Mexican insurance and surety entities.
+While under the current regulation in Mexico, investment from countries with no treaty with Mexico may hold controlling stakes in Mexican carriers, certain practical benefits exist on the regulatory side when requesting an authorisation to acquire a Mexican insurance and surety company.

 Interacting with the regulator